Deep networks learn to parse uniform-depth context-free languages from local statistics: Inside algorithm and bottom-up approach to the crossover

 In the case $f{=}1$, where all pairs/triples of candidate latents correspond to a grammatical rule, one expects that (\ref{eq:bottom_up}) will build as many latents as there are distinct tree topologies.
 In other words, at ``depth'' $\tilde{l}=0,\dots L$, i.e. $\tilde{l}=L-l$, and sentence length $d=\lambda$, we expect the following equality $n_{\lambda=d}^{\tilde{l}=L}=N_t(d,L)$.
 In Fig.~\ref{fig:Nt_depth} we confirm this equality numerically, by implementing Eq.~\ref{eq:bottom_up} with $f{=}1$ and comparing to $N_t$ computed top-down from (\ref{eq:Nt_app}).

 With $f<1$ instead, each time we try to place a new latent we weigh this by the probability of the pair/triple of level-$l$ latents to actually constitute a grammatical rule.
-Without the inclusion of additional terms, we expect (\ref{eq:bottom_up}) to recover again a bifurcation around $f_c=1/2$, which we recall was obtained by balancing the number of tree topologies $N_t$ with the fraction of grammatical data $F$ (see App.~\ref{app:top_down}).
-For $f{>}f_c$, $n$ grows without bound for increasing depth, while for $f{<}f_c$ it instead decays to zero.
-This is confirmed in Fig.~\ref{fig:f_bifurcation}.

-To obtain an improved estimate of $f_c$, we must consider the main reason why (\ref{eq:bottom_up}) is problematic.
-This is the fact that, although we are simply considering \textit{on average} how many latents are built, there is in fact a fraction of latents, the genuine ones (i.e. present on the true derivation tree), which follow a different dynamics.
-Their contribution to (\ref{eq:bottom_up}) in fact vanishes as we proceed up the hierarchy, but is still significant for $l{=}L-1$.
-The fact that they vanish can be seen from the following: their number is controlled by the average branching ratio, so that, if we decompose the contributions as $n^{(l)}_{\lambda}{=}n_{\lambda}^{(l),\mathrm{true}}{+}n_{\lambda}^{(l),\mathrm{spurious}}$,

-At the level-$(L-1)$, this is still a significant effect, while for $l<L-1$ it can be quickly neglected.
-Therefore, to obtain an improved estimate of $f_c$, we start the layerwise mapping (\ref{eq:bottom_up}) instead one level above, using the \textit{correct} initial condition which can be determined exactly at $l=L-1$.
-In other words, we account for the error committed by (\ref{eq:bottom_up}) in the first step of the hierarchy.
-The new initial condition is given by

-for $\lambda=2,3$.
-The quantity (\ref{eq:new_ini_condition}) is, for any $f<1$, larger than the value $n_{\lambda}^{(L-1)}=f$ for $\lambda=2,3$ predicted from the original evolution (\ref{eq:bottom_up}).
-Therefore, effectively the presence of genuine latents renormalizes the initial condition, making it larger.
-Starting the mapping (\ref{eq:bottom_up}) at level-$(L-1)$ using the corrected value (\ref{eq:new_ini_condition}), we obtain the improved prediction $f_c=3/8$, simply from equating (\ref{eq:new_ini_condition}) to the known critical number $n_{\lambda=2,3}^{(L-1)}=1/2$.
+Without the inclusion of additional terms, (\ref{eq:bottom_up}) predicts a bifurcation around $f_c=1/2$ (see Fig.~\ref{fig:f_bifurcation}).
+This value can be obtained also by a simple top-down argument: the number of trees grows exponentially as $N_t{\sim} 2^{(\langle s\rangle ^L-1)/(\langle s\rangle -1)}$.
+As shown in App.~\ref{app:top_down}, the fraction $F(d,L)$ of grammatical data (out of the total $v^{d}$ which could be formed) given a typical parse tree at depth $L$ \textit{decays} exponentially as ${\sim} f^{({\langle s \rangle}^L-1)/(\langle s\rangle -1)}$, where we recall $f<1$.
+Naively, one expects a transition at $F N_t\sim 1$ or $f_c{=}1/2$: below $f_c$, the probability of finding two or more grammatical parse trees for the same sentence vanishes for large $L$, whereas for $f{>}f_c$ this probability approaches one.